For the attention of Pilling & Co Child Trust Fund holders as they become 18 years old

 Yes.
 If you cannot provide identification documents and/or bank details, we can pay you by cheque, which we will post to the registered address we have for you.
-If you have changed address you will need to inform us of your new address when requesting the payment.
+If you have changed address you will need to provide a document with proof of your new address when requesting the payment.
+This can be a letter from HMRC informing you about your CTF.
 Please note we can only make the cheque payable to you.

 How can I request payment?

 Withdrawal requests can be made by post to: Pilling & Co, Henry Pilling House, Booth Street, Manchester M2 4AF, or by email to email@example.com.